rhodyprog4ds/BrownFall22/syllabus/tools.md

 On Prismia, all students see the instructor's messages, but only the Instructor and TA see student responses.

-## Course Manual
+## Course Website

 The course manual will have content including the class policies, scheduling, class notes, assignment information, and additional resources.
-This will be linked from Brightspace and available publicly online at [rhodyprog4ds.github.io/BrownFall21/](https://rhodyprog4ds.github.io/BrownFall21/).
+This will be linked from Brightspace and available publicly online at [rhodyprog4ds.github.io/BrownFall22/](https://rhodyprog4ds.github.io/BrownFall22/).
 Links to the course reference text and code documentation will also be included here in the assignments and class notes.

-## GitHub Classroom
+## GitHub

 You will need a [GitHub](https://github.com/) Account.
 If you do not already have one, please [create one](https://github.com/signup) by the first day of class.
 If you have one, but have not used it recently, you may need to update your password and login credentials as the [Authentication rules](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/about-authentication-to-github) changed over the summer.
 In order to use the command line with https, you will need to [create a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for each device you use.
 In order to use the command line with SSH, set up your public key.